-3.1.3 Promote inclusivity and equity.
-Ensure that Learner Support builds on a strengths- based and inclusive approach.42 Where possible ensure that financial circumstances are not a barrier to accessing curriculum and extra- curricular opportunities, e.g., equity funding, provision of equity devices, materials.43 ASH (with SENCO) Effective seamless transitions and inclusive education, where relevant information is shared with teachers to accommodate needs.
+3.1.3 Promote inclusivity and equity. • Ensure that Learner Support builds on a strengths-based and inclusive approach.60 • Where possible ensure that financial circumstances are not a barrier to accessing curriculum and extracurricular opportunities, e.g., equity funding, provision of equity devices, materials.61 ASH (with SENCO) BKR Effective seamless transitions and inclusive education, where relevant information is shared with teachers to accommodate needs.
 Conduct evaluation of responsiveness and satisfaction of learner support.
-Professional development budget and time allocation 3.1.4 Promote school-wide practices that improve the wellbeing/hauora of students/taiohi and staff/kaimahi. (a) General Ensure staff and students have good awareness of policies and procedures, including emergency procedures.
-Ensure processes for incident and accidents are accessible, and well understood. (b) Staff Wellbeing Establish a staff/kaimahi wellbeing focus group and apply the whole-school guide to wellbeing.
+Ongoing Term 1- transition Term 4 - evaluation Professional development budget and time allocation 3.1.4 Promote school-wide practices that improve the wellbeing/hauora of students/taiohi and staff/kaimahi. (a) General Ensure staff and students have good awareness of policies and procedures, including emergency procedures.
+Ensure processes for incident and accidents are accessible and well understood. (b) Staff Wellbeing Establish a staff/kaimahi wellbeing focus group and apply the whole-school guide to wellbeing.
 Appoint a Staff Wellbeing Coordinator and Whole School Wellbeing Coordinator Conduct biennial wellbeing survey of staff.
-Evaluate how well we are and how we are doing more often (once a term?) (c) Student Wellbeing concern are identified, and interventions planned and supported.
-Provide learning opportunities for taiohi to build resilience, and promote healthy relationships e.g., within whānau and rõpu programmes and in curriculum health classes.
-BKR ASH &FNH (with Kaiāwhina) Emergency Procedures are reviewed, communicated, and practised.
+Evaluate how well we are and how we are doing more often (once a term?) (c) Student Wellbeing / pastoral care Provide a range of interventions to support student wellbeing - the guidance / pastoral network, EARS, 24/7 Youthwork Students of wellbeing concern are identified, and interventions planned and supported.
+Provide learning opportunities for taiohi to build resilience, and promote healthy relationships e.g., within whānau and rōpu programmes and in curriculum health classes.
+BKR ASH &FNH ASH (with Kaiāwhina) Emergency Procedures are reviewed, communicated, and practised.
 Staff and students demonstrate awareness and there are successful emergency drills.
 Processes are easy to find and follow.
 Staff well-being team established and promoted ways of enhancing wellbeing, e.g., building resilience, stress-management, etc. Staff well-being coordinator develops and implements a plan.
-Regular mini pulses of wellbeing for staff (termly) Survey 2021 - 2023 - 2025 - 2027 Roopu /whānau 'programme' developed, focused on strengthening well-being through connection Specific connection / wellbeing activities are developed and shared.
-Increased participation of seniors with junior roopu classes. (tuakana teina) "Case conference" approach Professional development budget and time allocation
+Regular mini pulses of wellbeing for staff (termly) Biennial Surveys 2021 - 2023 - 2025 - 2027 Roopu /whānau 'programme' developed, focused on strengthening well-being through connection Specific connection / wellbeing activities are developed and shared.
+Increased participation of seniors with junior roopu classes. (tuakana teina) "Case conference" approach Term 1 - induction and staff information update and time allocation Ongoing - practices / drills Term 1- induction and staff developed and time allocation Ongoing - practices / drills Term 1- induction and staff developed and time allocation Ongoing - practices / drills Term 1- induction and staff development budget and time allocation Ongoing - practices / drills Term 1- induction and staff information update and time allocation Ongoing - practices / drills Term 1- induction and staff information update and time allocation Ongoing - practices / drills Term 1- induction and staff information update and time allocation Ongoing - practices / drills Term 1- induction and staff information update and time allocation

-69 Work with whānau / families to identify and understand barriers that may prevent learners/ākonga from accessing, participating or remaining engaged in schooling, and work to address them.
+61 Work with whānau / families to identify and understand barriers that may prevent learners/ākonga from accessing, participating or remaining engaged in schooling, and work to address them.

-62 Ensure disabled learners/ākonga and staff, those with learning support needs, gifted learners/ākonga, and neurodiverse learners/ākonga are safe and included...their needs are supported, and that learning support programmes are robust and effective.
+[©] Ensure disabled learners/ākonga and staff, those with learning support needs, gifted learners/ākonga, and neurodiverse learners/ākonga are safe and included...their needs are supported, and that learning support programmes are robust and effective.